 Other Places To See In Surathkal

-There are the Malpe, Kaup, and Someshwara beaches near Mangalore that can rival the beaches of Goa in natural beauty.
+- There are the Malpe, Kaup, and Someshwara beaches near Mangaluru that can rival the beaches of Goa in natural beauty.